VTrans/vtp3-roadmap/brainstorm1.md

 _How do we know if they've used it?
 How do we track their interaction?_ **Analytics!**

 Tie the "Why" into every answer we give

+Idea:
+- Public fills out public problem
+- Email auto-responder about how we decide - this may answer many
+- Have a little more detailed explanation below
+- Then they respond if they are still concerned - goes to district personnel

 Anything that can improve VPINS is a great goal

 ###Pavement

 - My road is in terrible condition.
 When did you last do work here?